LukeMortensen/SingleCellMSCpotency/README.md

 - Data: Contains Data files.
 - images: Includes the raw and color coded images.
 - functions: includes python functions used in the notebook.

+NOTE: A raw image could not be uploaded to github due to its large size.
+The file has been uploaded to zenodo.
+To run the color code section of the script, please first download this raw image from zenodo [here](https://zenodo.org/record/8206823/files/S1W2.tif?download=1) and copy it into the `images/input` directory in this repo.